 Late Bottled Vintage (LBV)

 The produce of a single vintage (specified on the label), they are basically the vintage wines produced in a non-declared vintage year and the quality is very good.
 They are aged between 4-6 years and are ready to drink on release.
 They show intense red and black fruit flavours with a hint of sweet spice.
-We highly recommend Grahams LBV 2015.
+We highly recommend Grahams LBV Port 2017.
 Pair with strong cheese and dark chocolate desserts.

 Vintage Port

 Vintage Ports are very long-lived wines from the best vineyard sites, only made in exceptional years.
 They are the product of a single year (stated on the label) that is bottled after two- or three-year’s cask aging.
 Each producer must decide within 2 years of the harvest if the wine is going to be fine enough to be released, unblended as a vintage port.
 This is known as ‘declaring’ the vintage and it is only when IVDP (Port’s governing body) have approved samples and volumes that in good years (such as 1985) then result in a universal declaration by producers.
 There are 3 declared vintages per decade on average.
 Vintage Ports require bottle aging after release and will always throw sediment so remember to decant before drinking and serve at room temperature!
-We thrilled to have got our hands on a small parcel of Fonseca Vintage Port 1985, a mature vintage port which is drinking beautifully right now.
+We thrilled to have got our hands on a small parcel of Croft Vintage Port 2009, a mature vintage port which is drinking beautifully right now.

 Single Quinta